DaWanAnOnli/os232/links.md

 * [fork(2) — Linux manual page](https://man7.org/linux/man-pages/man2/fork.2.html) The official documentation of the fork() function in Linux.
 Provides a thorough understanding of the function and more which are not covered in class specifically.

 * [Linux Process vs. Thread](https://www.baeldung.com/linux/process-vs-thread) An explanation on the differences between Linux's process and thread.
 Contains an overview on the inner-workings of threads and processes.

+* [Introduction of Deadlock in Operating System ](https://www.geeksforgeeks.org/introduction-of-deadlock-in-operating-system/) An easy-to-read introduction on the deadlock concept in Operating Systems.
+Not enough for comprehesive understanding, only serves as a brige for more thorough explanations in textbooks.

+* [Process Synchronization in OS](https://www.javatpoint.com/os-process-synchronization-introduction) This series provides a basic understanding on the big picture of synchronization in Operating Systems.
+Again, not enough for comprehesive understanding.
+Please refer to textbooks as your main source.